-1. IMAGINARY SCENARIO #1: Say our reduction's two algorithms take O(f(n)) time and we have a solution to the underlying problem problem that also takes O(f(n)) time.
+1. SCENARIO #1 (what we've done up till now): Say our reduction's two algorithms take O(f(n)) time and we have a solution to the underlying problem problem that also takes O(f(n)) time.
 What do we know about the original problem?

-2. IMAGINARY SCENARIO #2: Say our reduction's two algorithms take O(g(n)) time and we know that there is no solution to the original problem that runs in O(g(n)) time.
+2. SCENARIO #2 (what we usually think of NP-completeness as meaning): Say our reduction's two algorithms take O(g(n)) time and we know that there is no solution to the original problem that runs in O(g(n)) time.
 What do we know about the underlying problem?
 Why?

-3. NOT-SO-IMAGINARY SCENARIO #3: Say that we know (which we do) that if SAT can be solved in polynomial time, then any problem in the large set called "NP" can also be solved in polynomial time.
+3. SCENARIO #3 (what NP-completeness technically means): Say that we know (which we do) that if SAT can be solved in polynomial time, then any problem in the large set called "NP" can also be solved in polynomial time.
 What does our redution from SAT to 3-SAT tell us?
 Why?